Golden Horse Film Festival and Awards: Overview

 Since 1990 (the 27th awards ceremony), the festival and awards has been organized and funded by the Motion Picture Development Foundation R.O.C., which set up the Taipei Golden Horse Film Festival Executive Committee.
 The Committee consists of nine to fifteen film scholars and film scholars on the executive board, which includes the Chairman and CEO.
 Under the Committee, there are five different departments: the administration department for internal administrative affairs, guest hospitality and cross-industry collaboration; the marketing department which is responsible for event planning and promotion, advertising and publications; the project promotion department attending to the execution of the project meetings; the competition department which is in charge of the competition and awards ceremony; and the festival department which is devoted to festival planning, curation of films and invitation of filmmakers, subtitle transition and production and all on-site arrangements during the festival.

-The awards ceremony is Taiwan’s equivalent to the Academy Awards.
+The awards ceremony is Taiwan's equivalent to the Academy Awards, and was considered among the most prestigious film awards in the Chinese-speaking world for decades until the mainland Chinese boycott in 2019.
 The awards are contested by Chinese-language submissions from Taiwan, Hong Kong, mainland China and elsewhere.
 It is one of the four major Chinese-language film awards, along with Hong Kong Film Award, Golden Rooster Awards and Hundred Flowers Awards, also among the most prestigious and respected film awards in the Chinese-speaking film industry.
 It is also one of the major annual awards presented in Taiwan along with Golden Bell Awards for television production and Golden Melody Awards for music.

 The Golden Horse awards ceremony is held after a month-long festival showcasing some of the nominated feature films for the awards.
 A substantial number of the film winners in the history of the awards have been Hong Kong productions.
 The submission period is usually around July to August each year and nominations are announced around October with the ceremony held in November or December.
 Although it has been held once a year; however, it was stopped in 1964 and 1974 and boycotted in the after-ceremony in 2018.
 Winners are selected by a jury of judges and awarded a Golden Horse statuette during the broadcast ceremony.